EsauPR/CIMAT-Numerical-Methods/homeworks/10. Jacobi method/README.md

-# Solver for Inverse Matrix
+# Solver for a matrix system Ax=b by Jacobi method

 ## Task

-Implementation to compute a Inverse Matrix.
+Implementation to solve a matrix system Ax=b by Jacobi method.

 ## Compilation